Lord Nelson (dog): Career

 Lord Nelson's first known television appearance (credited under the name of Horatio Nelson) was in the February 1964 broadcast of the popular CBS medical drama, Dr. Kildare, in "Goodbye, Mr. Jersey" in which he played an injured sheepdog known as "Mr. Jersey".
 A month later, he made the first of three appearances in the second season of Lucille Ball's The Lucy Show on CBS in "Lucy Is Her Own Lawyer", playing Mr. Mooney's dog, Nelson, who takes the stand in court under cross examination during court proceedings over a complaint filed by Mr. Mooney for excessive barking.
 Lord Nelson would return in season 3 ("Lucy's Contact Lenses") and season 4 ("Lucy Discovers Wayne Newton") for his second and third appearances on the program.

 In 1965, Lord Nelson was cast as a regular in the MGM Television sitcom produced for NBC, Please Don't Eat the Daisies.
 He appeared in 58 installments of the series from 1965 to 1967 as the family dog, Ladadog ("Lad" for short).

 During his two seasons on program, Lord Nelson reported to work five days a week to Metro-Goldwyn-Mayer studios in Culver City, California, along with his brother, Lord Beaverbrook, who served as his stand-in.
 In the fall of 1965, when the program premiered on NBC-TV, the four-year-old television star was reportedly "one of Hollywood's highest paid performers."

-As a featured player in the program, his past achievements merited him his own canvas director's chair, make-up man, and hairdresser.
-One of Lord Nelson’s greatest frustrations was how to bury a bone in two-inches of prop dirt in the mock backyard of the set on MGM's Stage 23 where programs were filmed.
+As a featured player in the program, his past achievements got him his own canvas director's chair, make-up man, and hairdresser.
+One of Lord Nelson's frustrations was how to bury a bone in two-inches of prop dirt in the mock backyard of the set on MGM's Stage 23 where programs were filmed.

-Then tipping the scales at 104 pounds, the lovable, lumbering floppy-eared dog with six-inch bangs ate once a day—usually three pounds of food consisting one pound of raw meat and two pounds of kibble.
+Then tipping the scales at 104 pounds, the lumbering floppy-eared dog with six-inch bangs ate once a day—usually three pounds of food consisting one pound of raw meat and two pounds of kibble.
 Extra vitamins and sea kelp were also part of his daily diet.